Subudai (Pete) Khan

 In fairness to the decisions made by the rebel council, good citizens, you must remember that even at this point of the war we had yet to research a means to destroy the Death Star.
 That fact affected how we approached our deployment as well as the use of our forces.
 We desperately sought to obtain plans for the Death Star, but the whereabouts of such plans eluded us.
 Hence, the imperial decision to protect the Death Star with four squadrons of Tie fighters as well as an assault transport at Alderaan frustrated the task forces we ourselves could assemble in the mid and outer rim to attack the death station.

-We needed to win public opinion to counter the forces the empire was assembling, but the means to so dramatically sway the public eluded us.
+We needed to win public opinion to counter the forces the empire was assembling, but the means to dramatically sway the people of the galaxy eluded us.
 Effectively, if we entered a system containing the Death Star, we could not blow up the battle station itself (and as it transpired, we would not acquire that means until Year 6).
 Hence, we could do nothing as the emperor in Year 4 led an attack on Kashyyyk, subjugating this great Wookie world.

 Sadly, despite now having the services of Master Luke at our disposal, by Year 5 our rebellion was very much on the back foot.
 Firstly, a naval operation led by Admiral Ackbar against the imperial fleet at Kashyyyk – intended to shear away the escorts of the Death Star – backfired awkwardly, with heavy rebel and relatively light imperial losses.
 At this battle Moff Jerjerrod employed a previously unknown weapon system from what was thought an un-navigable asteroid field.
 Consequently, the Corellian Class corvette ‘Liberty’ was blown up before either task force was within conventional engagement range (Jerjerrod character card fully operational).

-In turn, Mothma only narrowly survived an attempt by the emperor and his lackeys to incarcerate her forever (Carbon Freezing) at Alderaan because of the timely intervention of Leia Organa.
-Worse, a third attempt by Han Solo and Luke Skywalker to jointly rescue Mon Mothma at Alderaan by once again staging a sabotage mission was yet again frustrated by that arch nemesis Bobba Fett.
+In turn, thanks only to the timely intervention of Leia Organa, did Mon Mothma narrowly survive an attempt by the emperor and his lackeys to incarcerate her forever (Carbon Freezing) at Alderaan.
+Worse, a third attempt by Han Solo and Luke Skywalker to jointly rescue Mon Mothma at Alderaan by staging a sabotage mission was yet again frustrated by that arch nemesis, Bobba Fett.
 Meanwhile, the empire ruthlessly pursued further research efforts (these would culminate in the laying down of a super star destroyer) whilst advancing their massive Naboo task force (now four star destroyers) from Naboo to Rodia.
 Our key rebel systems in the central outer rim were under direct threat.

 The operation was a resounding tactical success.
 We perceived that it was further improved when Princess Leia, with Dadonna’s support, succeeded in her mission of causing an uprising on Mustafar that wiped out the imperial garrison (Incite Rebellion).
 The system, now neutral, was later easily induced by Admiral Ackbar to declare its loyalty to the rebel cause (Build Alliance).
-Unfortunately, throughout all three phases of this operation no imperial commander deployed to Mustafar and that should have been a warning to us in rebel high command that our planned deception operation was a bust.
-In place of fighting us directly, imperial forces instead concentrated at Sullust; Janus Greeatus cleverly assembled three extra regiments of imperial storm troopers at Bespin (public support), increasing this garrison to five troop units (these efforts by Greeatus, we learned, were in fact a clever imperial ruse; a diversion to convince us the empire was in fact concerned about our operations in the Bespin region, we learnt after the war).
+Unfortunately, throughout all three phases of this operation, no imperial commander deployed to Mustafar and that should have been a warning to us in rebel high command that our planned deception operation was a bust.
+In place of fighting us directly, imperial forces instead concentrated at Sullust; Janus Greeatus cleverly assembled three extra regiments of imperial storm troopers at Bespin (public support), increasing this garrison to five troop units (these efforts by Greeatus, we learned, were in fact a clever imperial ruse; a diversion to convince us the empire was in fact concerned about our operations in the Bespin region).
+Unfortunately, we learnt this only after the war ended.